Sheral18/Diabetes-Prediction/README.md

 blood pressure,
 age)

-using svm classification and train and tested the given dataset
+using svm classification  trained and tested the given dataset